eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 79 and now it is worth 479 hoard points.
-Your 'A Cloth of Shining' has 121 polish power left. `
+You polished 'A very prize like prize' by 81 and now it is worth 481 hoard points.
+Your 'A Cloth of Shining' has 119 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 487 hoard points.
-Your 'A Cloth of Shining' has 113 polish power left. `
+You polished 'A very prize like prize' by 54 and now it is worth 535 hoard points.
+Your 'A Cloth of Shining' has 65 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 50 and now it is worth 537 hoard points.
-Your 'A Cloth of Shining' has 63 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 541 hoard points.
+Your 'A Cloth of Shining' has 59 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 539 hoard points.
-Your 'A Cloth of Shining' has 61 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 548 hoard points.
+Your 'A Cloth of Shining' has 52 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 542 hoard points.
-Your 'A Cloth of Shining' has 58 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 551 hoard points.
+Your 'A Cloth of Shining' has 49 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 555 hoard points.
-Your 'A Cloth of Shining' has 45 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 562 hoard points.
+Your 'A Cloth of Shining' has 38 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 556 hoard points.
-Your 'A Cloth of Shining' has 44 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 573 hoard points.
+Your 'A Cloth of Shining' has 27 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 565 hoard points.
-Your 'A Cloth of Shining' has 35 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 16 and now it is worth 581 hoard points.
-Your 'A Cloth of Shining' has 19 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 588 hoard points.
+Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`